Paintings and Sculpture

-The Museum’s Painting and Sculpture holdings comprise approximately 3,400 paintings and works on paper and more than 500 sculptures.
-The Painting and Sculpture materials, including some of the Museum’s earliest acquisitions, are heavily requested for use by researchers and are frequently utilized in exhibitions, publications, and loans to other institutions.
+The Museum’s Paintings and Sculpture holdings comprise approximately 3,400 paintings and works on paper and more than 500 sculptures.
+The Paintings and Sculpture materials, including some of the Museum’s earliest acquisitions, are heavily requested for use by researchers and are frequently utilized in exhibitions, publications, and loans to other institutions.

 The majority of the Museum’s painting and works-on-paper holdings consist of portraits of national political and military figures from the late-eighteenth to early-twentieth centuries, as well as prominent Chicagoans of the mid-nineteenth to mid-twentieth centuries.
 The portrait collection is nationally renowned.
-The collection is also strong in works depicting Chicago’s frontier and urban landscapes, with scenes from early Chicago (1830–70), the 1893 World’s Columbian Exposition, the 1933–34 A Century of Progress International Exposition, the built environment of Chicago in the 1920s–1940s, and urban life in the twentieth century.
+The collection is also strong in works depicting Chicago’s earliest days and urban landscapes, with scenes from early Chicago (1830–70), the 1893 World’s Columbian Exposition, the 1933–34 A Century of Progress International Exposition, the built environment of Chicago in the 1920s–1940s, and urban life in the twentieth and twenty-first centuries.

 The Museum also documents the history of Chicago’s vibrant artistic community with work by prominent Chicago and Illinois artists, as well as work by individuals pursuing art as students, professionals, or hobbyists.